manymoments/manymoments.github.io/_posts/2022-04-05-aa-part-four-CA-and-BCA.markdown

 Observe that in CA each non-faulty party sends at most 3 messages (and just 2 if all non-faulty parties have the same input).
 In BCA each non-faulty party sends at most 4 messages (and just 3 if all non-faulty parties have the same input).
 Finally, the termination gadget adds one more message, but this message can be pipelined if instances of CA or BCA are run sequentially.

 So the total message complexity is $O(n^2)$, with low constants.

+In the next post we show how to use BCA for [Asynchronous Byzantine Agreement](https://decentralizedthoughts.github.io/2022-04-05-aa-part-five-ABBA/).

 Your thoughts and comments on [Twitter](...).